-Achondroplasia is the most common cause of short limb dwarfism.
+Achondroplasia is the most common cause of short-limb dwarfism.
 (For a general discussion, see the generic article on achondroplasia.)

-Acrania anencephaly sequence is the progression from a relatively normal-appearing brain (acrania) to an amorphous brain mass (exencephaly) to no recognizable brain tissue (anencephaly) 1.
+Acrania anencephaly sequence is the progression from a relatively normal-appearing exposed brain due to an absent cranium (acrania) to an amorphous brain mass (exencephaly) to no recognisable brain tissue (anencephaly) 1.

 The acrania anencephaly sequence begins with acrania, which...

 Acromial apohysiolysis is a finding on shoulder MRI that may be encountered in patients with an unfused acromial apophysis.
 It is associated with athletes in throwing sports.

-Presents with superior shoulder tenderness in a patient <25 years old, often in a young throwi...
+Presents with superior shoulder tenderness in a patient <25 years old, often in a young throwing ...

-Acute necrotizing encephalitis of childhood (ANEC) is a rare type of encephalopathy characterized by multiple bilateral brain lesions, mainly involving the thalami, but also the putamina, internal and external capsules, cerebellar white matter, and ...
+Acute necrotizing encephalopathy, also referred as acute necrotizing encephalopathy of childhood, is a rare type of encephalopathy characterized by multiple bilateral brain lesions, mainly involving the thalami, but also the putamina, internal and external capsules, cerebellar white matter, and ...

 increased pulmonary vascularity